markoclimakodev/useTimer/README.md

 - Spotify Playlist: Integrate your favorite Spotify playlist for a harmonious work or relaxation experience.

+> **Note:** You need to be logged in to your Spotify account via a web browser in order to listen to the full tracks, rather than just the previews.

+Follow these steps to ensure the best musical experience:

+1. Open your preferred web browser and visit the official Spotify website.
+2. Log in to your Spotify account or create a new account if needed.
+3. Once you're logged in, return to our app.

 ## Technologies
 - React
 - Next.js